Making Team Performance Dialogues A Priority

-Accountability at this level can be quite simple.
-If your CEO and leadership team is committed to the process, you have invested in the processes and technologies, and still there simply is no response for making performance alignment a priority, then you need to join arms with leadership and make it clear.
-Otherwise, you will not get to the point of leveraging your processes and tools to work for you in the way intended.
+Accountability for implementing a performance dialogue process can be straightforward.
+If your CEO and leadership team are committed to the process and have invested in the necessary processes and technologies, yet there is no response to making performance alignment a priority, then you need to join forces with leadership and make it clear.
+Otherwise, you will not reach the point of leveraging your processes and tools to work for you as intended.

-6. Educate managers.
-While this should have happened upfront, if the performance review and planning process is new to your organization, managers may still not be clear about the benefits of having an integrated performance management system run consistently and accurately in the organization.
+Educate all team members about the purpose and significance of The Why.
+This should ideally happen upfront.
+If the performance review and planning process is still new to your organization, managers and employees may not be clear about the benefits of having an integrated performance management system run consistently and accurately in the organization.
 Here are some facts to share in your newsletter to all employees and reinforce the purpose at the strategic level:

 • Organizations with strong performance management systems are 41-51 percent more likely to outperform their competitors.